andersonsam/cnn_lstm_era/README.md

 * preprocessing.ipynb: Loads raw data (temperature, precipitation, streamflow, and basin outlines) and preprocesses into format used in main.ipynb
 * figure_study_region.ipynb: Creates Figure 1 (study region).
 * era5_download_P_075grid.py: Connects to ERA5 API and downloads raw precipitation data
-* era5_download_T2m_075grid.pi: Connects to ERA5 API and downloads raw temperature data
+* era5_download_T2m_075grid.py: Connects to ERA5 API and downloads raw temperature data
-* non_contributin_areas.ipynb: Calculates non-contributing areas of basins in the eastern cluster
+* non_contributing_areas.ipynb: Calculates non-contributing areas of basins in the eastern cluster
+* mini.ipynb: A miniature version of main_publish.ipynb, which loads and structures one year of input/target data, clusters stream gauge stations, makes heat maps, and perturbs input temperature

 ___
 # How to run code

 Practically, main_publish.ipynb runs best on a GPU to train the models much faster.
 It is set up to run in Google Colab.
 Google Colab does not access locally saved files; rather, it can access those in Github and Google Drive.
-So, main.ipynb can be run on Colab via Github, and all outputs/required data can be saved/organized in Google Drive as outlined in the notebook.
-The other files can be run locally.
+So, main_publish.ipynb can be run on Colab via Github, and all outputs/required data can be saved/organized in Google Drive as outlined in the notebook.
+The other files (preprocessing.ipynb, figure_study_region.ipynb, era5_download_P_075grid.py, era5_download_T2m_075grid.py, non_contributing_areas.ipynb) can be run locally.
 Here we give instructions to replicate the results in Google Colab.

 1. Download ERA5 data: